meetalva/alva/docs/guides/create-properties.md

 Remember to execute the TypeScript compiler via `npm run build`.

-Then fire up Alva, open a new file and connect your Designkit.
+Then fire up Alva, open a new file and connect your Alva Design Library.
 Locate the `HelloWorld` component via search in the component list.

 Double-click the component or drag it on Alvas element list.
 You should